kpumuk/meta-tags/README.md

 ### Hashes

-Any namespace can be built just passing any symbol name and a Hash.
+Any namespace can be created by simply passing a symbol name and a Hash.
 For example:

 ```ruby
 set_meta_tags foo: {